 Using American History to Teach Children Life Lessons

 While many parents (like me) may feel reluctant to talk about math or science with their kids, talking about History with children can be fascinating.
-I spoke with Kate Kelly of the America Comes Alive website for some tips on how to teach children life lessons through teaching History.
+I spoke with Kate Kelly of the America Comes Alive website for some tips on using American History to teach children Life Lessons.

 Oakland County Moms: I think teaching kids History can be very easy because parents can discuss various points in time and tell them to kids almost like they are telling a story.
 Do you find this teaching approach effective?